error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/DATA_ACCESS_REPRODUCIBILITY_CRISIS.md

   - No emission-line spectroscopy (broad-band photometry)

 **Consequence:** GAIA's 1.8 billion stars are **not directly usable** for gravitational redshift model validation at the precision required (sub-percent level).

+**Important:** Even where GAIA and ESO observe the same astronomical object, their data **cannot be cross-calibrated** for precision redshift work due to fundamentally incompatible calibration systems, barycentric corrections, and spectral definitions (see Technical Context above).
+This is not a data quality issue but a **physical impossibility** — the systematic errors from attempted conversion (0.1-1%) exceed the gravitational signal being measured (10⁻⁴).

 #### **Other Archives:**